Are you familiar with the term trading?

 If you adapt to all above mention points, online trading on stocks will be an easy and profitable task for you.

-Practice is the key to successful online trading.
+The practice is the key to successful online trading.

 How much money can be made by trading?

 There is no limit to the amount of money you can make by trading stocks.

 We are talking about the Indian stock market.
 It is one of the highest liquidity markets where people can earn any amount of money, but remember that people can lose too.

 It all depends on who is trading.
 If you have no stock trading experience, it is highly likely that you will lose money – if you are not careful.

 But if you are a skilled trader, it is even possible to make ₹1 lakh per day with ₹1 crore of investment, i.e. 1%.

 Trading in the stock market can be very complicated and unpredictable in nature.